 In many cases, anyone wishing to build a castle of their own across Europe and beyond would need the permission of a reigning monarch to go ahead.

 Castle stairwells run clockwise for a reason.
-That reason is that most people likely to be attacking up the stairs were right-handed and would therefore be at a disadvantage when charging up them.
+The reason is that most people likely to be attacking up the stairs were right-handed and would therefore be at a disadvantage when charging up them.
 Castle builders really did think of everything!

 There are plenty of ancient castles across the world which are thought to be haunted.
 One of the most famous examples is that of Edinburgh Castle, which is even thought to be haunted by a dog!